guevarsd/GLUE-Benchmark-NLP/README.md

 - Mariko: DeBERTa

 The DeBERTa and Electra folders on the main branch contain the config and json files of the best model for each task for each Transformer.
 XLNet's config and json files can be found [here](https://drive.google.com/drive/folders/1r8wa6eLtjMt4jgv96zea-9oFWR8BMtcF?usp=sharing).

+##

+### The Datasets
+To load and process each of the GLUE tasks we employ the ‘datasets’ package provided by Hugging Face, thus the GLUE tasks are conveniently accessible using the load_dataset() function.
+The loaded datasets are pre-separated into training, testing and validation datasets.